DZakh/rescript-schema/docs/js-usage.md

 [⬅ Back to highlights](../README.md)

-# ReScript Struct for JS/TS users
+# ReScript Schema for JS/TS users

 ## Table of contents